 - 1. Treasury Management Strategy which explains the Council's approach to management of cash flows, borrowing and investments, and the associated risks; - 2.
 Investment Strategy which sets out how the Council invests its cash and what it aims to achieve through that investment; and - 3.
 Capital Strategy which provides a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of local public services. - 6.
-The Strategy has the following objectives: - To consider and effectively address the risks associated with Treasury Management activity; - To optimise the flow of cash through the organisation in order to maximise the potential for using it to earn investment income for the Council, and where required limit the borrowing costs; - To optimise the returns from investments while meeting the overriding need to protect the capital sum and ensure that the cash is available when required; - To align investments in relation to cash flow, within statutory constraints, in order to increase investment returns in future years; - To optimise the revenue budget costs of undertaking all treasury activities; - To monitor and review significant changes in the pattern of cash movements and interest rate movements and react accordingly; and - To incorporate any changes to CIPFA's Treasury Management Code of Practice and the Prudential Code and Government guidance that govern effective treasury management.
+The Strategy has the following objectives: - To consider and effectively address the risks associated with Treasury Management activity; - To optimise the flow of cash through the organisation in order to maximise the potential for using it to earn investment income for the Council, and where required limit the borrowing costs; - To optimise the returns from investments while meeting the overriding need to protect the capital sum and ensure that the cash is available when required; - To align investments in relation to cash flow, within statutory constraints, in order to increase investment returns in future years; - To optimise the revenue budget costs of undertaking all treasury activities; - To monitor and review significant changes in the pattern of cash movements and interest rate movements and react accordingly; - To incorporate any changes to CIPFA's Treasury Management Code of Practice and the Prudential Code and Government guidance that govern effective treasury management; and - To incorporate implementation of International Financial Reporting Standard (IFRS) 16 in April 2024.